Osman Mazhar Pasha: Early life

 Skopljak was the son of Sulejman Pasha Skopljak, a kaymakam and distinguished commander who led troops against the revolting Serbs in the Belgrade Pashalik.
-Sulejman hailed from Uskoplje, a town near Bugojno in central Bosnia, and was according to family tradition of distant Christian origin.
+Sulejman hailed from Uskoplje, a town near Bugojno in central Bosnia, and was, according to family tradition, a descendant of Qara Yuluk Uthman Beg.
+Another story says they're of distant Christian origin.
 Osman had an older brother, Muhamed Bey.
 Sulejman Pasha succeeded in quelling the first uprising by October 1813, and was thus appointed the Vizier of Belgrade.
 Atrocities against the Serb population sparked Hadži Prodan's Revolt (1814), which was violently suppressed by Suleiman.
 Another uprising broke out in 1815.

 Osman and Muhamed both accompanied their father's campaign in the Second Serbian Uprising (1815).
 Following the Serb success in Rtari by the combined bands of Avram Lukić, Miloš Obrenović, Milić Drinčić, Jovan Dobrača, and the capitulation of 500 Turks at Batočina to Miloš, Sulejman Pasha with a detachment made up of Smederevo Turks quickly dispersed the Serbs that held Jabučje.
 In the attack, Osman was wounded in the hand or leg and Sulejman thus decided to send him with a boat on the Danube to Belgrade, while following by land to ensure his safety.
 After Sulejman was unable to suppress the uprising, his forces having suffered heavy defeats in the battles of Palež (Obrenovac), Čačak and Požarevac, and generally failing in restoring order in the Belgrade Pashalik, he was replaced as Vizier of Belgrade by Marashli Ali Pasha and transferred back to Bosnia.
-It is believed that one of his brothers were killed by Raka Levajac after the Battle of Ljubić (8 May 1815).
+It is believed that one of his brothers was killed by Raka Levajac after the Battle of Ljubić (8 May 1815).

 After the death of their father in 1818, the family adopted the patronymic Sulejmanpašić.
 Osman married the daughter of Smail Agha Čengić, the ayan of Gacko.
 They had no children.

 Osman served as a muhafiz (fortress commander) in Livno.
 He supported the Ottoman army against the rebellious Bosnian beys at Travnik.
 He then served as a muhafiz in Zvornik, and later in Ada Kale.

 Čengić was ambushed and killed in September 1840 by the Drobnjaci, in accordance with Montenegrin bishop Petar Njegoš. Čengić was a known tyrant, who had killed Joko, Njegoš's brother.